Darwinian Evolution Can Follow Only Very Few Mutational Paths to Fitter Proteins

 The Experiment (Genotype -> Phenotype)

 The researchers used "site-directed mutagenesis" in order to make versions of beta-lactamase with each of the 32 possible combinations of the 5 mutations.
 By making these changes directly, they could be sure that the differences in antibiotic resistance were due solely to these changes.
 These constructed proteins were tested for "minimum inhibitory concentration," the lowest cefotaxime concentration that blocked any visual signs of E. coli growth.
-The numbers you see above are the log base2 of the minimum inhibitory concentration, reflecting that the cefotaxime stocks were made by 2-fold dilution.
+The numbers you see above are the log base of the minimum inhibitory concentration, reflecting that the cefotaxime stocks were made by -fold dilution.
 What this data results in is a "combinatorically complete" mapping from the genotype (the state of the 5 mutations) and the phenotype (cefotaxime resistance).
 If you'd like to know more about the methods, check out the supplementary material found here

 The Assumption (Phenotype -> Fitness)